 I distinctly remember starting Test of Time Design back in 2008.
-I had just been fired from the hotel management I had moved from Minneapolis to Des Moines, Iowa for.
+I had just been fired from a hotel management company I had moved from Minneapolis to Des Moines, Iowa for.
 I called my wife on the way home, and she simply said, “well, I think it’s time to start your own company.”
 That was it.
 Then she supported me through the hell of starting my business.

 I was petrified.
 I wanted this company to work badly and knew it was my future.
 I asked myself, what if it didn’t work out?
 Not only would my only dream be crushed—I’d be labeled for life.
 Every laid off or fired person becomes a consultant, but if I fail again I’m screwed.

 I got a stealth job with a friend to pay the pills as I pivoted strategies and contemplated my next move.
 Then something truly bizarre happened.
-I changed… and my dreams changed with me.
+I changed.
+And my dreams changed with me.

 It’s Truly Bizarre, But “Concrete” Dreams Do Change